Mmatakashy/LMK_Chatbot-Project-2025/README.md

 This app helps people:
 - Navigate emotional struggles with scripture and prayer
 - Reconnect with God through guided steps
-- Join Life Groups and volunteer in ministry
+- Join Life Groups or volunteer in ministry
-- Access daily spiritual encouragement

 ---